Deep-Dan42/Insurance-Executive-Analysis/README.md

 ### Premiums

-- Averaged €2.2 billion per year, totaling €11 billion across the four-year.
+- Averaged €2.2 billion per year, totaling €11 billion across the five-year period.
 - Reflects issuance of 100,000 policies from 2020 to 2024.
 - Auto and Residence lines recorded the highest number of policies issued, underscoring their central role in the portfolio's customer reach and risk diversification.
 - Premium volumes were primarily influenced by high-value policies in the Engineering and Liability lines, which together accounted for 58% of total written premium.